mxagar/sentiment_rnn_aws_deployment/README.md

 :construction:

+- Improve the html web app.
+- Improve the model: add more layers.

 ## Interesting Links

 - [My notes and code](https://github.com/mxagar/deep_learning_udacity) on the [Udacity Deep Learning Nanodegree](https://www.udacity.com/course/deep-learning-nanodegree--nd101).
 A more detailed guide on AWS SageMaker can be found in the file [`DLND_Deployment.md`](https://github.com/mxagar/deep_learning_udacity/blob/main/06_Deployment/DLND_Deployment.md) from that repository.